Bulletproof Watchers in Vue

 })

-For this example it's fine, but for more complex scenarios it's a pain, and it greatly limits the ability to reuse the cleanup logic and have better code organization.
+For this example it's fine, but for more complex scenarios it's a pain, and it greatly limits the ability to reuse the cleanup logic and improve ergonomics.

 However, Vue 3.5 introduced the onWatcherCleanup composable to solve this problem.
 Now you can register multiple cleanup functions independently: